 Pho Bang New York is your best option in the downtown/Chinatown area.
 Its soup is richer in earthy spices and highlighted by the generous greenery of basil, scallions and cilantro.
-Large communal dining tables add to the intimacy as you devour your steamy bowl of noodle soup.
 The traditional and hearty dac biet hits the spot after a day of walking through Chinatown or the Old Port.

 Restaurant My Canh

 My-Canh offers classic Vietnamese dishes, but it’s its specialty noodles that stand out.
 A visit here isn’t complete unless you slurp the pork and seafood soup or the delicious “Bún Mam” – rice vermicelli soup with fermented fish.

 One of the oldest Vietnamese restaurants in Chinatown, Pho Bac has been serving up steaming bowls of hot noodle soup for over 15 years!
 Generous lunch specials are available; they include fresh spring rolls, vermicelli bowls with grilled chicken, pork or beef.